Back to top

 Prevention of bowel cancer

 It’s not always possible to prevent bowel cancer.
-But there are certain lifestyle measures you can take to help keep your risk as low as possible.
+But there are certain changes you can make to your lifestyle to help keep your risk as low as possible.

 - Keep to a healthy weight.